 He had anticipated being afraid.
 Afraid!
 That was an understatement.
 He was terrified.
 Bravely, he took a tentative step forward and again pain lanced through his leg.
 His mind screamed in agony.
 Undeterred he took more steps.
 He was naked and freezing.
 Walking failed to bring any warmth.
 He looked down at the shadow of his kara-

 He walked a few hundred yards and then something brighter up ahead caught his attention.
 He squinted, trying to see it better.
-Against the dark outline of a hill, strewn with boulders at its base, a glow emanated from a cluster of objects that he couldn’t quite fathom.
+Against the dark outline of a hill, strewn with boulders at its base, a glow emanated from a cluster of objects that he could not quite fathom.
 As he came closer, the shape resolved into three creatures and his heart leapt to his mouth.
-More steps and the shapes coalesced into figures.
 They were static so he walked closer, his pace slowing as he considered flight for the first time.
 What would they do with him?
 They could take his soul and bind it to their world permanently.
 The next few steps were the hardest in his life.
-If they captured his soul he was doomed to an eternity of torture.
+If they captured his soul, he was doomed to an eternity of torture.

-Two were demons, of that he was sure, but the third was a man, and that sent shock and fear coursing through his soul.
+Two were demons, that much was clear, but the third was a man and that sent shock and fear coursing through his soul.
 He stopped advancing and held his breath.
 Had his people, the Eldric, travelled here before him?
-Two of the creatures were demons, there was no mistaking that, tall, gangly creatures, long limbed with vicious looking talons.
-One had a head akin to a wolf, but no flesh covered its gaping maw and rows of teeth seemed eager for his flesh.
-The other had arms like a spider’s legs, jointed in three places.
+The demons were tall, gangly creatures, long-

-The creatures did not move.
-They simply stood there eying him in challenge.
+The figures did not move, they simply stood there eyeing him in challenge.
 That they did not attack was encouraging.
 He took that as an omen and strode a few more paces, ignoring the pain as much as he could.
-He saw then the man’s eyes; they were the only things about him that seemed alien.
-They were blood red and had an intensity that seemed to beckon him forward.
+He saw then the man’s eyes, they were the only thing about him that seemed alien.
+They were blood red and had an intensity that beckoned him forward.
 He found that he had involuntarily taken a dozen more paces.
-He stopped himself, no more then ten or so steps from the unlikely trio.
-Close up, he realised that all their eyes were red and they watched him with an intensity that made him shiver.
+He stopped himself, no more than ten or so paces from the unlikely trio.
+Close to, he realised that all their eyes were red, and they watched him with an intensity that made him shiver.
 He felt that he was breakfast, lunch and dinner wrapped up in one package.

-Lothanal glanced at the other two demons.
-He sensed their power, but could fathom nothing about the man.
-That frightened him.
+Lothanal glanced at the two demons.
+He sensed their potency but could fathom nothing about the man, which frightened him.
 If he could sense their power he felt in control, but not knowing was unsettling.
-He surmised the man was the most powerful, being able to take the guise of a human, but he seemed a void.
-There was no sense of power coming from him at all.
+He surmised the man was a demon, and the most powerful of the three, given that he could conceal his abilities.

 “I am here to negotiate a pact with your people,” Lothanal stated simply.
 “I seek the power that you command, in return I offer you souls; I am your ally.
 Soon the barriers separating the worlds will thin and your people will be able to cross to my world.
 I can help them to achieve this.
 Join me and our combined strength will dominate the land.”
 He had rehearsed this speech a thousand times, but what came next was a complete and utter surprise.